-28. Hoist reservations: reservations for use of the A-Frame hoist must be made through the office.
-The hoist can only be reserved for three days at a time, after which it can be reserved for another three days.
+28. Hoist reservations: reservations for use of the A-Frame hoist must be made through the AYC Website.
+The hoist may be reserved for a maximum of three days at a time.

-29. Work area reservations: reservations for the slab part of the work area must be made through the AYC office.
-The pad can only be reserved for three weeks at a time, after which it can be reserved for another three weeks.
+29. Work area reservations: Reservations for the slab part of the work area must be made through the AYC Website.
+The pad may be reserved for a maximum of three weeks at a time.
 The work area slab is only for boats that are actively being worked on.
-Boats who exceed their time limit or those who fail to make a reservation with the office may be considered Improperly Stored.
+In all cases, a boat may be considered improperly stored if the boat does not have an associated dry or wet slip assignment.
+Boats which exceed this time limit or whose owner fails to make a reservation through the website may be considered Improperly Stored.

 30. Boats parked in and around the work area are to be clearly identified with the owner’s name and a phone number.
 Space in the work area is limited and proper identification is needed when contacting owners to move boats to prevent over-spray or to make room for others needing pad space.